 “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.
 The things which you learned and received and heard and saw in me, these do, and the God of peace will be with you (Philippians 4:8-9, NKJV).

 “For to be carnally minded is death, but to be spiritually minded is life and peace” (Romans 8:6, NKJV).

 God guards your mind and keeps you in perfect peace when your thoughts are on Him instead of what is happening or what might happen in your life.
 Don’t dwell on personal problems you have or might have.
 Your mind will run havoc with feelings of fear.
 Be spiritually minded—see the things that He promises as yours.
 Believe in the blessings of God, and experience life and peace.

 Do you know your value to God?
 He didn’t pay for you with mere gold or silver, which lose their value.
 It was the precious blood of His Son, the sinless, spotless Lamb of God (1 Peter 1:18-19).

 You are priceless to Him.
 And He has given you priceless peace.
-You choose to make His peace your own.
-You choose to exercise your faith and believe in what the priceless and precious blood of Jesus has purchased for you.
-And when your mind stays upon His truth and you believe it in your heart, you will know His perfect peace.
+You choose to believe what the priceless and precious blood of Jesus has purchased for you.

 © 2022 Lynn Lacher